squarism/squarism.github.io/_posts/2013-02-12-hash-choice.markdown

 <!-- more -->

-<p>In this case of an array of hashes, the data is easier to manipulate with array operations and filters.
-But before talking about matching on arrays of hashes, I want to talk about matching on dates.</p>
+In this case of an array of hashes, the data is easier to manipulate with array operations and filters.
+But before talking about matching on arrays of hashes, I want to talk about matching on dates.

 {% highlight ruby %}
 doc = Date.parse "Nov 12 1955"